Skip to main content

 Result

 The rattle dropped back to normal running levels.
-The client could no longer hear it from inside the bedroom, and no parts were replaced beyond the rubber pads.
+The homeowner could no longer hear it from inside the bedroom, and no parts were replaced beyond the rubber pads.

 What we were told

 The outdoor unit had grown steadily louder, worst at night, and the rattle reached into the bedroom.
 Cooling was still fine.
-The noise had been building for months, and the client wanted to know if the compressor was failing.
+The noise had been building for months, and the question was whether the compressor was failing.

 What we checked